David H. Wilkins to Address Tri-County’s Spring GraduatesRead More

 Students need to allow 3.5 to 4.0 hours for TEAS testing or 1.5 to 2 hours for ATI Fundamentals testing.
 Students may not leave during testing unless extenuating circumstances arise.
 The TEAS test is comprised of subtests for Reading, Mathematics, Science and English.
 The ATI Fundamentals test consists of questions designed to provide assessment data regarding a student's mastery of concepts of nursing fundamentals linked to the NCLEX test plan.
 Calculators are not permitted.
 As a consideration when selecting a day for testing, keep in mind that the Assessment Center experiences heavy traffic two weeks before each semester begins.

 A student with a documented hearing, learning, physical, psychological, and/or visual disability that will prevent him or her from taking the test under standard conditions may request special accommodations.
-Requests for special accommodations should be made directly to Carol Miller, Coordinator of Disability Services at (864)646-1564.
+Requests for special accommodations should be made directly to Stephanie Winkler, Coordinator of Disability Services at (864)646-1564.

 For additional information regarding ATI testing, please visit